ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/01_CUT&RUN.md

 ## Early Visualization

-The coverage from each replicate and the merge files can be visualized using the bam files on [SeqMonk](https://www.bioinformatics.babraham.ac.uk/projects/seqmonk/), [IGV](https://igv.org) or the [USCS browser](https://genome.ucsc.edu).
+The coverage from each replicate and the merge files can be visualized using the BAM files on [SeqMonk](https://www.bioinformatics.babraham.ac.uk/projects/seqmonk/), [IGV](https://igv.org) or the [USCS browser](https://genome.ucsc.edu).
 This serves as a QC control, where enrichment at expected regions, replicate similarity and whole genome background can be assessed.

 When raw BAM files are viewed, the IgG control may appear to have peaks as tall as the experimental samples.
 This is caused by an artifact of auto-scaling within the browser.
 Because the IgG library contains very few reads, the background noise is zoomed in upon by the software to fill the vertical space of the track.
 Bigwig generation and spike-in normalization must be completed before the true, scaled relationship between the samples can be observed.